huggingface/datasets/docs/source/processing.rst

 Reloading a dataset is possible since the cache files are named using the dataset fingerprint, which is updated after each transform.

+Note that the caching extend beyond sessions.
+Re-running the very same dataset processing methods (in the same order and on the same data files) in a different session will load from the same cache files.
+This is possible thanks to a custom hashing function that works with most python objects (see fingerprinting section below).

 Fingerprinting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^